Setting Up Your Environment

 quarto preview

-This launches a live server that reloads on changes.
+This launches a local live preview that reloads when files change.

 CDI Insight